ADA-GWU/2024-a1-db-migration-Shafiga2000/README.md

 <p>This README document contains detailed instructions for migrating and rolling back database changes.The migration applies to renaming columns, modifying column lengths, and changing the structure of table.
 A rollback method is also available to reverse changes if required.</p><br>

-<h3>This README provides two methods for executing the SQL scripts:<h3>
+<p>This README provides two methods for executing the SQL scripts:</p>
 1.Running Scripts from Terminal<br>
 2.Running Scripts from pgAdmin (Alternative way)<br>